 The Series B shares are offered for sale to accredited investors pursuant to a private placement memorandum dated March 1, 2017.
-The offering ends on August 31, 2017.
-During the six months ended June 30, 2017, the Company sold 353,921 shares, respectively, of Series B at \$10.00 per share for gross proceeds of \$3,539,214 and issued 126,700 of Series B in connection with the conversion of certain convertible promissory notes (see Note 9 - Debt Obligations).
+The offering ended on October 31, 2017.
+During the nine months ended September 30, 2017, the Company sold 635,233 shares of Series B at \$10 per share for gross proceeds of \$6,352,319 and issued 126,700 of Series B in connection with the conversion of certain convertible promissory notes (see Note 9 - Debt Obligations).

 The Series B stockholders are entitled to cumulative cash dividends at an annual rate of 8% of the Series B liquidation value, as defined, payable when, as and if declared by the Board of Directors.
-Each share of Series B is entitled the number of votes determined by dividing \$10 by the fair market value of the Company's common stock on the date that the Series B shares were issued, up to a maximum of ten votes per share of Series B. Cumulative dividends in arrears related to the Series B totaled \$51,336 as of June 30, 2017.
+Each share of Series B is entitled to the number of votes as determined by dividing \$10 by the fair market value of the Company's common stock on the date that the Series B shares were issued, up to a maximum of ten votes per share of Series B. Cumulative dividends in arrears related to the Series B totaled \$124,681 as of September 30, 2017.
+No dividends had been declared by the Company's Board of Directors as of December 31, 2016.
 On July 12, 2017, the Board declared a \$60,515 dividend on the Series B preferred stock.

-Each Series B share is convertible at the option of the holder into 10 shares of the Company's common stock.
-All outstanding Series B shares will be automatically converted into common stock upon the uplisting of the Company's common stock to a national securities exchange.
-Upon the conversion of Series B shares into common stock, all cumulative dividends with respect to such converted shares, which have not been declared by the Board of Directors, will be canceled.
+Each Series B share is convertible at the option of the holder into 10 shares of the Company's common stock and is automatically converted into common stock upon the uplisting of the Company's common stock to a national securities exchange.
 On the second anniversary of the termination of the Series B offering, the Company will redeem all then-outstanding shares of Series B shares at a price equal to the liquidation value per share, plus all unpaid accrued and accumulated dividends.
 As a result of this redemption feature, the Series B are classified as temporary equity.
-At each reporting date, the Company assesses the probability of redemption of the Series B stock.
-At June 30, 2017, the Company has concluded that redemption is not probable.
-If the Company were to determine that redemption was probable, the carrying value of the Series B would be increased by periodic accretions so that the carrying value would equal the redemption amount at the redemption date.